adulau/hack-lu-2017/ctf/index.md

 The CTF will take place during the hack.lu conference and will last 48h hours like in the previous years.

-* CTF date not yet decided, but it will be during the conference (17-19 October 2017)
+* Tue, Oct.
+17, 10:00 — Thu, Oct.
+19, 10:00 UTC

 # Topic

-> tba
+> FlatEarth

 # Registration

-Registration is not yet open
+Registration will be opened on Monday and will be closed when the CTF is about to end.

 # What